qest-cz/gql-federation-sample/monorepo/monorepo-ws/README.md

 `npx prisma migrate dev --name init`

-Next we have to generate prisma client from our schema. `yarn prisma generate --schema=./libs/prisma-article-client/prisma/schema.prisma`.
+Next we have to generate prisma client from our schema.
+Remove everything in src expect `index.ts` and run `yarn prisma generate --schema=./libs/prisma-article-client/prisma/schema.prisma`.
 Output is defined in `schema.prisma`.

 In `src/index.ts` define export of created directory (in my example `export * from "./generated"`)